 This is a variant of AMD, consisting of neovascularisation, primarily located within the choroid.
 It shares some features with AMD - it involves the macula, it is seen in the same age-group, it shares common non-genetic risk factors, such as smoking and hypertension, and it shares common genetic risk factors.
 However, in contrast to AMD, polypoidal choroidopathy is seen in a younger age group than AMD, it more often occurs in the nasal macula and the polypoidal neovascular complexes may leak and bleed but are less likely to invade the retina.

 - AMD is the most common cause of severe visual impairment in older adults in the developed world.

 - AMD is responsible for two thirds of registrations of visual impairment in the UK.

-- The estimated prevalence of AMD in the UK is 4.8% of those over 65 years of age and 12.2% of those aged 80 years or more.
+- The estimated prevalence of AMD in the UK is 2.4% in those over 50 years of age, 4.8% of those over 65 years of age and 12.2% of those aged 80 years or more.

 - About 90% of all cases have dry AMD.